pocketpy/pocketpy/docs/quick-start/bind.md

 ## Old style bindings

 !!!
-Native functions do not support keyword arguments.
+Old style bindings do not support keyword arguments.
 !!!

 ### Bind a function